Welcome to TameFlare

 How it works

 # 1. Sign up at tameflare.com/register # 2.
 Create a gateway in the dashboard (Gateways → Create gateway) # 3.
-Run your agent through the proxy npx @tameflare/cli run --name "DevOps Bot" python my_agent.py # All outbound HTTP is now proxied: # domain → connector → parse action → check permission # allowed: inject credentials → forward # denied: return 403 # require_approval: hold connection → wait for human
+Run your agent through the proxy tf run -- python my_agent.py # All outbound HTTP is now proxied: # domain → connector → parse action → check permission # allowed: inject credentials → forward # denied: return 403 # require_approval: hold connection → wait for human

-The gateway is a Go binary that acts as a transparent HTTP/HTTPS proxy.
-It intercepts all outbound traffic from your agent, parses requests via connectors (GitHub, OpenAI, Anthropic, Stripe, Slack, or any HTTP API), checks per-agent permissions, and injects credentials from an encrypted vault.
+The cloud gateway at proxy.tameflare.com is a transparent HTTP/HTTPS proxy.
+The CLI sets HTTPS_PROXY and spawns your process.
+All outbound traffic is routed through the gateway, which parses requests via connectors (GitHub, OpenAI, Anthropic, Stripe, Slack, MCP, Webhook, or any HTTP API), checks per-gateway permissions, and injects credentials from an encrypted vault.
 The agent never sees real API keys.

 What can you control?